When it comes to looking stylish, age or size is no barrier. Just ask Carol Walsh, the Vancouver, Washington blogger behind Evolve Your Image.

 Deb: Do you think retailers and designers are doing a good job creating clothing for women with fuller figures or is there still a huge gap?

 Carol: I think retailers and designers are getting there, but a gap remains.
 There have been huge strides made, upon the insistence of younger bloggers like GabiFresh, Garner Style, Jessica Kane and others, by retailers in offering a greater selection of plus size clothing.
-The style, color, and creativeness of the clothing on a whole, still leaves much to be desired.
+The style, color, and creativeness of the clothing on the whole, still leaves much to be desired.

 However, in addition to being a curvy woman, I’m also a 50-year-old woman, and I have to modify or re-purpose some of the clothing items to fit my style and ever-changing body.
-I’m not saying an older woman should dress in a matronly fashion, but I do feel there is such a thing as age appropriate, stylish clothing and wish more designers would cater to this ever-growing crowd.
+I’m not saying an older woman should dress in a matronly fashion, but I do feel there is such a thing as age-appropriate, stylish clothing and wish more designers would cater to this ever-growing crowd.

 Deb: Do you have favorite brands, stores you think do a good job?- why?